 What is sexual abuse?

-Sexual abuse is when a young person is pressured, forced or tricked in to any sexual activity with an adult or another young person.
+Sexual abuse is when someone is pressured, forced or manipulated into any sexual activity with an adult or another young person.

 This can include:

 - Being touched sexually, for example, someone touching your private parts

 - Being forced to touch yourself or someone else sexually

 - Someone kissing your private parts

 - Being made to watch other people have sex, or watch pornography

 - Being pressured to send a nude or semi-nude image

 If you think sexual abuse has happened to you, you'll find information on how to get support below.
 If you're in immediate danger, call 999.